Of Childless Cat Ladies and other matters…

 Ohio’s Republican governor, Mike DeWine, said that there have been “at least 33” bomb threats against schools and public offices after Republican presidential candidate Donald Trump and his running mate, Ohio senator J.D.
 Vance, spread the lie that Haitian immigrants to Springfield have been eating the pets of their white neighbors.
 DeWine reiterated that the immigrants in Springfield are there legally, and noted that he has authorized troopers from the Ohio State Highway Patrol to provide additional security at the district’s 18 school buildings.

 No doubt the Trump campaign would like to shift the media focus to the second apparent attempt to assassinate the former President (by an apparent Trump voter concerned he was going to concede victory to Putin’s invasion of Ukraine), but these stories are not going to go away, and could become the pivotal moments in the campaign.

 However, so far, there is hardly any polling evidence to suggest that they have had any impact on voter intentions whatsoever.
 You would have to squint very hard to detect any trend in the ongoing average of polls below taken from 538.com, beyond the fact that both candidates have trended slightly higher following the withdrawal of Robert Kennedy jnr. from the race.

 Kamala Harris surged from Biden’s nadir in Mid-July of 40% support to 48% some weeks ago but has flat lined ever since.
 Trump has remained steady in the 43 to 45% range, and, if anything, has consolidated his support.
 Any bounce Harris might have achieved after a very successful Democratic National Convention in Chicago appears to have been countered by Robert Kennedy jnr.’s withdrawal from the race and endorsement of Trump.

-There has, however been an ongoing rising trend in Kamala Harris’ personal popularity which has entered positive territory for the first time:
+There has, however been an ongoing rising trend in Kamala Harris’ personal popularity which has entered positive territory for the first time since shortly after her inauguration in 2021:

 Trump, meanwhile, continues to languish in minus 10% territory: